apereo/apereo.github.io/_posts/blog/2017-09-10-stop-writing-code.md

 # Customizations

-Let’s get the obvious out of the way; not all customizations are “evil”.
+Let’s get the obvious out of the way; not all customizations are “evil".
 In my experience, the opposite is usually far truer.
 In fact, most open-source projects likely have a documented set of guidelines where a certain batch of changes in particular areas of the system is recommended or even expected.
 In such scenarios, the *internals* of the deployment are treated very much like a black-box and the software is considered **more like a product rather than a platform**.
 Common examples include providing one’s  own strategy for authentication, content, user interface and logging where you are expected to make the system uniquely yours.
 So long as you stay within these boundaries, you will do perfectly fine.

 It’s when you have to step out of bounds that things get more interesting.